 At Advanced Wellness Centre, treatment begins with a hands-on evaluation to pinpoint the source of painful symptoms.
 In some cases, you may have an X-ray or other imaging exam to provide in-depth information about your spine or another joint.
 Once the source of your symptoms has been determined, your treatment will focus on relieving the underlying nerve compression.
 For many patients, spinal adjustments can provide significant relief by gently coaxing a slipped disc back into its normal position, eliminating nerve compression and restoring normal nerve pathways.
 Massage therapy can also be very helpful in reducing inflammation and promoting circulation, which is critical for natural healing.
 You’ll also learn about therapeutic exercises you can perform to continue healing and improve strength and flexibility to help prevent recurrence.

 The doctors at Advanced Wellness Centre have extensive experience in pinched nerve treatment, and their commitment to providing truly customized care means that when you visit, you can feel confident you'll be taking an important step toward pain relief and recovery.
-To learn more about pinched nerve treatment, contact Advanced Wellness Centre at (804) 673-9355 and schedule an evaluation today.
+To learn more about pinched nerve treatment, contact Advanced Wellness Centre at (804) 673-9355, or schedule an appointment online.